 Our volunteers make a difference in the lives of those living in poverty on the shoreline.
 Whether cooking a meal, distributing food —they are how The Shoreline Soup Kitchens & Pantries makes our mission come alive.

-The Shoreline Soup Kitchens & Pantries has many opportunities to volunteer at our meal sites, pantries, and Heat & Eat programs.
+The Shoreline Soup Kitchens & Pantries has many opportunities to volunteer at our meal sites and pantries.
 To facilitiate your volunteering we have a regularly scheduled monthly volunteer orientation meeting.
 There is no need to pre-register for the monthly new volunteer meetings.
 Meetings are held the second Tuesday of each month at Grace Episcopal Church, 336 Main Street, Old Saybrook No RSVP necessary.
-Times: 5:30 p.m. for all mandatory community service volunteers only; 6:30 p.m. for all others - youth 16 and under need to be accompanied by a parent or guardian.
-(Note: No meetings in November and December.)
+Times: 5:30 p.m. for all mandatory community service volunteers only; 6:30 p.m. for all others - the minimum age for volunteers is 12 - youth 15 and under need to be accompanied by a parent or guardian..
 Click here for more information.

 Our volunteers understand the unique nature of SSKP and know that without all those who own the work of providing food and fellowship to those in need it would not be as successful.
 This shared ownership of our mission by the community, faith organizations, and our volunteers is what makes our work possible.